Infinite-Empires/Mod/README.md

 # Mod
-The Quilt Mod that powers Infinite Empires
+The Fabric Mod that powers Infinite Empires